 Full or part time position as an employee or volunteer in a professional setting with an environmental science focus.
 Internship will be structured in collaboration between ESF faculty advisor and on-site supervisor.
-Requires initial plan outlining learning goals and objectives, weekly record of activities, supervisorís assessment and final report by student to be graded by faculty advisor.
+Requires initial plan outlining learning goals and objectives, supervisorís assessment and final report by student to be graded by faculty advisor.
+Students shall report their activities to their instructor on a weekly basis for the duration of the course.
 Fall, Spring, Summer.
+Prerequisite: Permission from instructor.

 ENS 460 Renewable Energy Capstone (2)

 One half hour meeting per week.
 Students will synthesize information from courses in the Renewable Energy minor by performing research and preparing a scientific report on topics related to renewable energy and energy.
 The research will consist of literature review/analysis, modeling, field work or laboratory research.
-Spring
+Spring.
+Prerequisite: ENS 450